 I can’t end a Trojan Park post without highlighting the wonderful bird life there.
 Ducks, geese, and herons roamed the waters while ospreys and pelicans flew overhead.
 Songbirds were abundant on the lake’s edge as well as in the trees surrounding it.
 Even in the short time we walked to and from the site we saw quite a few bird species.

-As I was busy with the 4-H event I didn’t take many pictures of flying birds, but when I had checked the site two days earlier (in less sunny weather) I had the opportunity to photograph several birds in flight.
+As I was busy with the 4-H event I didn’t take many pictures of flying birds, but two days earlier I had checked the site (in less sunny weather) and had the opportunity to photograph several birds in flight.

 Welter Cemetery and Trojan Park at a glance